Background pattern

 This information is intended for healthcare professionals only:

-The reconstitution and dilution steps must be completed in aseptic conditions.
-No filtration devices should be used at any time during the preparation of the infusion solution.
+The reconstitution and dilution steps should be completed under aseptic conditions.
+Filters should not be used at any time during the preparation of the infusion solution.
 Avoid foam formation during the reconstitution and dilution steps.

-1) Determine the number of vials to be reconstituted based on the patient's weight and the prescribed dose.
+1. Determine the number of vials to be reconstituted based on the individual patient's weight and prescribed dose.

-Patient weight (kg) × dose (mg/kg) = patient dose (in mg).
-For example, when using vials of 20 mg, patient dose (in mg) divided by 20 mg/vial = number of vials to reconstitute.
+Patient weight (kg) x dose (mg/kg) = patient dose (in mg).
+For example, when using 20 mg vials, patient dose (in mg) divided by 20 mg/vial = number of vials to reconstitute.
 If the number of vials includes a fraction, round up to the next whole number.

-2) Remove the required number of vials from the refrigerator and wait for approximately 20-30 minutes to allow them to reach room temperature.
+1. Remove the required number of vials from the refrigerator and wait for approximately 20 to 30 minutes to allow them to reach room temperature.

-1.1 ml of sterile water for injection into the vial of 4 mg
+1.1 ml of sterile water for injection into the 4 mg vial

-5.1 ml of sterile water for injection into the vial of 20 mg
+5.1 ml of sterile water for injection into the 20 mg vial

-using a slow addition technique on the inner wall of the vial.
+using a slow drop-by-drop technique on the inner wall of the vial.

-4) Incline and rotate each vial gently.
-Each vial should yield a clear and colorless solution of 4 mg/ml.
+1. Gently tilt and rotate each vial.
+Each vial should result in a clear and colorless solution of 4 mg/ml.

-5) Visually inspect the reconstituted solution in the vials to check for particles or discoloration.
+2. Visually inspect the reconstituted solution in the vials for particles or discoloration.
 The Xenpozyme solution should be clear and colorless.
 Do not use any vial that shows opaque particles or discoloration.

-6) Extract the volume of reconstituted solution corresponding to the prescribed dose from the required number of vials and dilute with sodium chloride 9 mg/ml (0.9%) solution for injection in a syringe or infusion bag, depending on the infusion volume (see Table 1 for the recommended total infusion volume based on patient age and/or weight).
+3. Withdraw the volume of reconstituted solution corresponding to the prescribed dose from the appropriate number of vials and dilute with sodium chloride 9 mg/ml (0.9%) injection solution in a syringe or infusion bag, depending on the infusion volume (see Table 1 for the recommended total infusion volume based on patient age and/or weight).

 Adult patients (≥ 18 years)